sam563/MissionSQFManager/README.md

 * Option to automatically sort objects by their classname
 * Option to replace object classnames from the config (This is primarily for switching map_eu classnames with their lootable and standard Arma counterparts).
 * Option for converting all positions to positions relative to either a user inputted position, or an automatically determined point (the center point of all objects)
-* Options to filter out both Units and Vehicles
+* Options to filter out Units, Vehicles and Objects

 ## How To
 To get started, load a file.
 This must be an Arma generated .SQF mission file.